Maximal parahoric arithmetic transfers, resolutions and modularity: Introduction

 For example when $i=0$, for $g' \in \U(\BV)(F_0)_\rs$ with $1-d \in O_F^\times$ and $u_1 \not =0$ we have \emph{the reduction equality}:

-In conclusion, we establish a reduction from group version ATCs (\ref{conj: gp version ATC}) of rank $n$ to semi-Lie version ATCs (\ref{conj: semi-Lie version ATC}) of rank $n-1$.
-Moreover, we show semi-Lie ATCs for $\CZ$-cycles on $\CN_n^{[t]}$ and $\CY$-cycles on $\CN_n^{[n-t]}$ are equivalent using the dual isomorphism $\lambda: \CN_n^{[t]} \to \CN_n^{[n-t]}$ (\ref{dual lambda}).
-Hence we may focus on semi-Lie version ATCs for $\CZ$-cycles.
+In conclusion, we establish a reduction from group version AT conjectures (\ref{conj: gp version ATC}) of rank $n$ to semi-Lie version AT conjectures (\ref{conj: semi-Lie version ATC}) of rank $n-1$.
+Moreover, we show semi-Lie AT conjectures for $\CZ$-cycles on $\CN_n^{[t]}$ and $\CY$-cycles on $\CN_n^{[n-t]}$ are equivalent using the dual isomorphism $\lambda: \CN_n^{[t]} \to \CN_n^{[n-t]}$ (\ref{dual lambda}).
+Hence we may focus on semi-Lie version AT conjectures for $\CZ$-cycles.

 \item (Global aspects) We globalize the local data to cycles on suitable global RSZ unitary Shimura varieties as above.
 We follow the strategy of \cite{AFL}, but the original induction in \cite{AFL} for the proof of the AFL doesn't apply directly at parahoric levels.
-We introduce a method of double induction at parahoric levels in \S \ref{section: double induction} to prove one ATC of rank $n$ using two ATCs of rank $n-1$ (hence the name of ``double induction'').
-Using the new (double) modularity result above as an input (we may enlarge $\Delta$ to be sufficiently large), and local reductions and equivalences above as base cases, we finish the proof of ATCs.
+We introduce a method of double induction at parahoric levels in \S \ref{section: double induction} to prove one AT conjecture of rank $n$ using two AT conjectures of rank $n-1$ (hence the name of ``double induction'').
+Using the new (double) modularity result above as an input (we may enlarge $\Delta$ to be sufficiently large), and local reductions and equivalences above as base cases, we finish the proof of AT conjectures.

 \end{itemize}